-Let us introduce ourselves; the Year 1 team are Mrs Muir (class teacher), Mrs Hunt and Mr Bennett (teaching assistants).
+Let us introduce ourselves; the Year 1 team are Mrs Muir (class teacher) and Mrs Hunt (teaching assistants).
 All staff are experienced in supporting Year 1 learning.

 We have different topics each half term to keep the children motivated and inspired to learn.
 Topic plans go home to show what we will be learning about and to encourage parents to be involved in their child’s learning.
 Homework is set linked to the learning objectives from that week in class.